 Pre-application discussions can be helpful to potential applicants in formulating proposals or advising whether development is likely to comply with current planning policy.

-Information on the current policy background against which planning applications will be considered is contained in the planning policy section.
+We have information on the current policy background against which planning applications will be considered.

 To ensure local people are involved in the planning process as soon as possible, in particular for major or potentially controversial proposals, we encourage intending applicants to begin discussions with local communities at an early stage in the development of their proposals.